 Ugh.
 Don't you hate being wrong?
 I do.
 I'm not perfect- no where close to it- so it should come as no surprise that I am often wrong.
 Sometimes it's not that big of a deal; I can erase what was written and correct my mistake.
-Sometimes I try to let my husband enjoy his moment of victory when he was in fact correct, not me.
+Sometimes I try to let my husband enjoy his moment of victory when he was in fact, correct.
 Other times, it's really hard to surrender and admit I'm wrong- especially when it's about the path I had planned to take.
 Everything in my plan made sense to me, why shouldn't I keep going that way?

 What do you do when your realize that the path you have been on is not actually the right path?